arhuman/minexus/README.md

 ./console
 ```

+**Note:**
-**Note:** TLS encryption is mandatory and certificates are embedded at build time.
-No external certificate files are required at runtime.
+- TLS encryption is mandatory and certificates are embedded at build time
+- The `MINEXUS_ENV` value is embedded into the binary at build time for version information
+- Production builds are recommended for deployment outside Docker
+- No external certificate files are required at runtime

 ## Running containers (Docker compose)